Alice Fitoussi

-Alice Fitoussi (May 9, 1916 – 1978) was an Algerian singer and musician of Jewish origin, born in Bordj Bou Arréridj, French Algeria.
+Alice Fitoussi (May 9, 1916 – 1978) was an Algerian singer and musician, born in Bordj Bou Arréridj, French Algeria.
 She is known for her songs in the Andalusian and hawzii style during Algeria's pre-independence period.

+Life and career

-Fitoussi was the daughter of Rahmim Fitoussi, a singer and violinist, and she learned her craft from him.
+Fitoussi was the daughter of Rahmim Fitoussi, an Algerian Jewish singer and violinist, and she learned her craft from him.
 She released her first record at the age of thirteen.

-During the early twentieth century in Algeria, music was a multicultural affair, with Jewish and Muslim musicians sharing a long musical history in the region.
-Women were increasingly present in this musical community but were often seen as controversial.
-Jewish women like Fitoussi and her peers, such as Reinette L'Oranaise, were not subject to as much gender-based discrimination as Muslim female singers saw at the time.
+During the early twentieth century in Algeria and the Maghreb region, music was a multicultural affair, with Jewish and Muslim musicians sharing a long musical history.
+Women were increasingly present in this musical community but were often seen as not acceptable by conservative parts of the Muslim population.
+Jewish women like Fitoussi and her peers, such as Reinette L'Oranaise, were not subject to as much gender-based discrimination as Muslim female singers at the time.

-Despite religious differences, Fitoussi often performed with and for Muslims.
-To cater to Islamic cultural practices, Fitoussi catered these performances to the audience.
-She utilized an all-female accompanying orchestra when performing for Muslim women, and performed only with males when the audience consisted of Muslim men.
-Notably, she is thought to be the only Jewish singer of the period who performed Medh, poetic songs in honor of the Prophet Mohammed, for an Arab-Muslim audience.

-Alice Fitoussi was one of a handful of Algerian Jewish musicians to remain in Algeria after independence in 1962.
+Fitoussi often performed with Muslim musicians and for Muslim compatriots.
+Responding to conservative Muslim attitudes, she employed an all-female accompanying orchestra when performing for Muslim women, and performed only with males when the audience consisted of Muslim men.
+Notably, she is said to have been the only Jewish singer of the period who performed Medh, poetic songs in honor of the Prophet Mohammed for a Muslim audience.
+After independence in 1962, Fitoussi was one of the few Algerian Jewish musicians who continued to live in Algeria.

-In 2006, some of her recordings were re-released to reach a broader audience as part of the Trésors de la Chanson Judéo-Arabe (Treasures of Jewish-Arab song) series from Mélodie Distribution.
+In 2006, some of her recordings were re-released as part of the Trésors de la Chanson Judéo-Arabe (Treasures of Jewish-Arab song) series from Mélodie Distribution.